Duatadmin/FrontFT/docs/VOICE-MODULE.md

 voice.setMode(mode: 'push' | 'walkie')
 Switches between manual and voice-activated input.
+You can call this at runtime to seamlessly change modes; any active recording will be stopped automatically and the new mode will take effect.

 voice.destroy()
 Cleans up all resources.
 Call this when unmounting component/page.